oracle/terraform-provider-oci/website/docs/d/waas_waas_policies.html.markdown

 * `additional_domains` - An array of additional domains for this web application.
 * `cname` - The CNAME record to add to your DNS configuration to route traffic for the domain, and all additional domains, through the WAF.
 * `compartment_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the WAAS policy's compartment.
-* `defined_tags` - A key-value pair with a defined schema that restricts the values of tags.
-These predefined keys are scoped to namespaces.
+* `defined_tags` - Defined tags for this resource.
+Each key is predefined and scoped to a namespace.
+For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
+Example: `{"Operations.CostCenter": "42"}`
 * `display_name` - The user-friendly name of the WAAS policy.
 The name can be changed and does not need to be unique.
 * `domain` - The web application domain that the WAAS policy protects.
-* `freeform_tags` - A simple key-value pair without any defined schema.
+* `freeform_tags` - Free-form tags for this resource.
+Each tag is a simple key-value pair with no predefined name, type, or namespace.
+For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
+Example: `{"Department": "Finance"}`
 * `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the WAAS policy.
 * `origins` - A map of host servers (origins) and their keys for the web application.
 Origin keys are used to associate origins to specific protection rules.
 The key should be a user-friendly name for the host. **Examples:** `primary` or `secondary`.
 	* `custom_headers` - A list of HTTP headers to forward to your origin.